Widowed woman planning Social Security and retirement finances

 These are the most common and costly errors:

 • Not understanding the earnings limit.
 If you claim before full retirement age and are still working, Social Security will reduce your benefit if you earn above a threshold.
-Know this limit before you claim.
+In 2026, that limit is $24,480/year — SSA withholds $1 for every $2 you earn over it.
+Know this before you claim.

 Planning for the Decades Ahead